Sujitha-tulasi/Blinkit-Sales-Analysis/README.md

 •	Added filters and drill-downs for outlet location, type, and size to support deeper analysis.

 ### Key Insights
-**Overall Sales Performance**
+**Overall Sales Performance**<br>
-•	Total Sales reached 1.20M with an Average Sales of 141.
+•	Total Sales reached 1.20M with an Average Sales of 141.<br>
-•	Customer Average Rating is 3.92, indicating good satisfaction levels.
+•	Customer Average Rating is 3.92, indicating good satisfaction levels.<br>
-**Outlet Analysis**
+**Outlet Analysis**<br>
-•	Tier 3 outlets generated the highest sales (472.13K), followed by Tier 2 (393.15K) and Tier 1 (336.40K).
+•	Tier 3 outlets generated the highest sales (472.13K), followed by Tier 2 (393.15K) and Tier 1 (336.40K).<br>
-•	Supermarket Type1 contributed the most with 7.87M sales, while Grocery Stores accounted for 1.51M sales.
+•	Supermarket Type1 contributed the most with 7.87M sales, while Grocery Stores accounted for 1.51M sales.<br>
-•	Medium-sized outlets performed the best, generating 507.90K sales compared to small and large outlets.
+•	Medium-sized outlets performed the best, generating 507.90K sales compared to small and large outlets.<br>
-**Item Type Contribution**
+**Item Type Contribution**<br>
-•	Fruits & Vegetables and Snack Foods are the top-selling categories (~0.18M each).
+•	Fruits & Vegetables and Snack Foods are the top-selling categories (~0.18M each).<br>
-•	Household Items and Dairy also contributed significantly to sales.
+•	Household Items and Dairy also contributed significantly to sales.<br>
-•	Categories like Seafood and Breakfast recorded the lowest sales.
+•	Categories like Seafood and Breakfast recorded the lowest sales.<br>
-**Fat Content Impact**
+**Fat Content Impact**<br>
-•	Regular Fat items dominated sales with 776.32K, while Low Fat items contributed 425.36K.
+•	Regular Fat items dominated sales with 776.32K, while Low Fat items contributed 425.36K.<br>
-•	Outlet Establishment Trend
+•	Outlet Establishment Trend<br>
-•	Peak outlet sales were recorded in 2018 with 205K establishments.
+•	Peak outlet sales were recorded in 2018 with 205K establishments.<br>
-•	A slight decline in outlet sales was observed in subsequent years.
+•	A slight decline in outlet sales was observed in subsequent years.<br>